 - 1. We have evaluated the Company's reserves data as at 31st December 2016.
-The Company has oil and gas and natural gas liquid reserves estimated as at 31st December 2016.
+The Company has oil and gas and natural gas liquid reserves estimated as at 31st December 2017.
 The related future net revenue has been estimated. - 2.
 The reserves data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation.

-We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") prepared jointly by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society).

-3. Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
+We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") prepared jointly by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society). - 3.
+Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
 An evaluation also includes preparing estimates of reserves data in accordance with principles and definitions presented in the COGE Handbook.

-4. The following table sets forth the estimated net present value of the reserves of the Company evaluated by us as at 31st December 2016, using a forecast pricing scenario, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management:
+4. The following table sets forth the estimated net present value of the reserves of the Company evaluated by us as at 31st December 2017, using a forecast pricing scenario, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management:

-Present Value

-Independent Description and (tl housands US\$, I before income e taxes,
+Independent Description and Location of Net Present Value o f Future Net Rev enue

-Qualified Reserves Preparation Date Location of 10% dis count rate)
+Qualified Reserves Effective Date of Reserves (thousands US\$, before income taxes, es,

+Evaluator Report 10% disc ount rate)

-Evaluator of Report Reserves Audited Evaluated Reviewed Total
+Audited Evaluated Reviewed Total

-Letha C. Lencioni Evaluation Kazakhstan 0 Proved: 0 Proved:
+Letha C. Lencioni Evaluation Report Kazakhstan 0 Proved: 0 Proved:

-Report \$150,523 \$150,523
+31 December \$80,180 \$80,180

-6 March 2017 Probable: Probable:
+2017 Probable: Probable:

-\$174,990 \$174,990
+\$117,277 \$117,277

 Possible: Possible:

-\$228,624 \$228,624
+\$191,466 \$191,466